Katie's 2016 Favorites - WDVX

 Dylan LeBlanc – Cautionary Tale

-Standout track : “Don’t Bet Against Me”
+Standout track : “Beyond The Veil“

-Standout track : “Go On Lovin'”
+Standout acoustic track : “The Dirt That You Throw“

-Standout track : “Mississippi”
+Standout electric track : “Dark Angel“

 2016 songs